GDQuest/website/content/post/2017/11/godot-3-course-hobby-indie-out/index.md

 Until then I'm working on some extra content for the game design chapter, and an open source Godot 3 presentation.
 It is a presentation template that anyone in the community can reuse, extend, modify and give anywhere around the world.

-I'm giving this presentation for the first time in Toulouse [ at the Capitole du Libre ](https://2017.capitoledulibre.org/programme/#developpez-des-jeux-video-pros-a-laide-du-libre).
+I'm giving this presentation for the first time in Toulouse [at the Capitole du Libre](https://2017.capitoledulibre.org/programme/#developpez-des-jeux-video-pros-a-laide-du-libre).
 It's on Saturday, November 18th at 15:00.
 I'll also give it the next Monday in Lyon, at the E-ArtSup school in front of dozens of design students.
 It's on November 20th at 17:30, and it should be open to the public.
-Feel free to [ send me a message ](https://twitter.com/NathanGDQuest) if you'd like to come to either event.
+Feel free to [send me a message](https://twitter.com/NathanGDQuest) if you'd like to come to either event.